GnuThe2nd/mad-mage-puzzle-door/README.md

 # The Mad Mages Puzzle Door V.1

 This is a puzzle door add-on for the D&D module "Waterdeep: Dungeon of the Mad Mage", inspired by [Factorio Space Exploration](https://spaceexploration.miraheze.org/wiki/Main_Page) Alternate Ending puzzle.
-This page is meant for the DM's eyes only, as it contains code and solution for the door.
+This page is for the DM's eyes only, as it contains code and "solution" for the door.

 The project offers:

-- A way to inspire the players to keep exploring every level fully
+- A way to inspire the players to keep exploring every level fully.
-- A puzzle door entry to the Mad Mages Lair, that cannot be solved without exploring every level (except the Lost Level)
+- A puzzle door entry to the Mad Mages Lair, that cannot be solved without exploring every level (except the Lost Level).
-- A simple way to generate a random solution for each playthrough
+- A simple way to generate a random solution for each campaign.
-- Generates 21 custom Runedial door handouts, one for each level.
+- 21 custom Runedial door handouts, one for each level.
-- Generates a final .exe file, that you can share with the players to solve on their own computer
+- A final Mad Mages Puzzle Door.exe file, that you can share with the players to solve on their own computer.

 In summery, the project adds a puzzle door for every level (except Lost Level) and culminates with the giant puzzle door at the Mad Mages Lair.